angarsky/diveintopython/learn/functions/import_functions.md

 ## Python's import function: how to use it for enhanced code reusability

 Python's **import function** is a powerful tool for enhanced code reusability.
-It allows us to **import functions** from other files, which can save us a lot of time and effort when building larger projects.
+It allows us to import functions from other files, which can save us a lot of time and effort when building larger projects.

-To **import functions from a file**, we first need to create a Python module.
+To import functions from a file, we first need to create a Python module.
 This is simply a file with a `.py` extension that contains the functions we want to import.
-We can then use the **import** keyword to bring those functions into our main script: `from my_module import my_function`
+We can then use the `import` keyword to bring those functions into our main script: `from my_module import my_function`

 Alternatively, we can also import the entire module and access its functions using dot notation: `import my_module`

-By using the **`import` function** in Python, we can easily reuse code across multiple projects and improve our overall efficiency as developers.
+By using the `import` function in Python, we can easily reuse code across multiple projects and improve our overall efficiency as developers.

 ## The different ways to import functions in python